MiyukiZAK/reversi-in-Javascript/README.md

-# othello
+# reversi
-othello in JavaScript
+reversi in JavaScript